About images, containers, and storage driversEstimated reading time: 16 minutes

 Understanding how Docker manages the data within your images and containers will help you understand the best way to design your containers and Dockerize your applications, and avoid performance problems along the way.

 Images and layers

-When you create a new container, you add a new, thin, writable layer on top of the underlying stack.
+Each layer is only a set of differences from the layer before it.
+The layers are stacked on top of each other.
+When you create a new container, you add a new writable layer on top of the underlying layers.
 This layer is often called the “container layer”.
-All changes made to the running container - such as writing new files, modifying existing files, and deleting files - are written to this thin writable container layer.
+All changes made to the running container, such as writing new files, modifying existing files, and deleting files, are written to this thin writable container layer.
 The diagram below shows a container based on the Ubuntu 15.04 image.

 Content addressable storage

 If you are already running Docker 1.10 or higher, you can skip this section and go straight to Containers and layers.

 Docker 1.10 introduced a new content addressable storage model.
 This is a completely new way to address image and layer data on disk.
 Previously, image and layer data was referenced and stored using a randomly generated UUID.
 In the new model this is replaced by a secure content hash.